10Electra/MSc-Project/notes.md

 # Notes on the Project
 ## Three-week plan

-1. Get vanilla 360* multi-object renders
+- [x] Get vanilla 360* multi-object renders
-2. [Finish presentation]
+- [x] [Finish presentation]
-3. [Prepare for interview]
+- [x] [Prepare for interview]
-4. Learn about what makes a good report - what are they looking for? (watch Imperial lecture)
+- [ ] Learn about what makes a good report - what are they looking for? (watch Imperial lecture)
-5. Write a detailed skeleton for the report - see how long I'll have for evaluation
+- [ ] Write a detailed skeleton for the report - see how long I'll have for evaluation
+- [ ] Fix code bugs
+  - [ ] Fused SP normal direction
+  - [ ] Vertex density and meshing ball radius
+  - [ ] Implement Bayesian-friendly mean-shift clustering?
+  - [ ] Implement pre-merge curvature-based decimation?
-6. Get some results
+- [ ] Get some results
-   1. Uncertainty justification
+  - [ ] Qualitative results on simulated data
+  - [ ] Evaluation of uncertainty (justifying it)
+  - [ ] Comparison with TSDF fusion (justifying point-shifting)
-   2. Complexity (number of scans, scan resolution)
+  - [ ] Complexity curves (number of scans, scan resolution)
-   3. MoGe and SAM / real data
+  - [ ] Robustness against noise and differing scales
+  - [ ] Tests on real data
-7. Write about the results (possibly after each experiment)
+- [ ] Write about the results (possibly after each experiment)

 ## Ideas for future works